Weebly Review: Is It the Right Website Builder for You?

 Weebly doesn’t have the biggest range of themes – there are around 50 to choose from in total – but the ones it does have aren’t the most spectacular.
 They aren’t bad and you can switch templates at any time– but they equally can’t compare to those offered by the likes of Wix and Squarespace.

 This is just one of the reasons that design emerged as Weebly’s weakest area in our research.
-It scored a very disappointing 2.5 out of 5, which is a 36% decrease from its pre-2021 score.
+It scores a very disappointing 2.3 out of 5, which is an 8% decrease from last year’s design score, which itself had a 36% decrease from its pre-2021 score.
 Once again, this shows Weebly’s lack of development and innovation in recent years, leaving it trailing behind other platforms that have moved with the times.

 Weebly’s themes are split into categories to help you find the best design for your site.
 You can get an overview of these categories and their themes below, or read on to find out how customizable Weebly’s themes are.

 On the whole, Weebly’s business themes feature large background images and banners, creating a modern feel.
 Some have calls to action above the fold, which lend themselves to a more commercial website.
 There are 14 business themes in total.

 Weebly’s seven portfolio designs favor full-screen background images, making them a great choice if you have high quality photos or graphics to show off.